MichaHllx/VisuBrain/README.md

 # VisuBrain
 TFE repository 2025.
 Tool for visualising and converting brain imaging data as part of my university studies at UCLouvain.
+**This software is not approved for clinical use.
+Use at your own risk.**

 ## Libraries used